-Combat Veterans Think Arming Teachers Is A Really, Really Bad Idea
+Guess Who Thinks Arming Teachers Is A Really, Really Bad Idea?
+Military Combat Veterans.

 Similarly, US Army veteran Ashley Nicolas used her double experience in the military and as a high school teacher to speak out against these proposals in a New York Times op-ed on Thursday.
 Such a proposal, she said, would turn classrooms into “a combat zone, with desks.”

-“Members of the military, much like members of law enforcement, have a unique perspective in that they have experience with these weapons within the context of the purpose for which they are designed- to kill,” she told BuzzFeed News.
+“Members of the military, much like members of law enforcement, have a unique perspective in that they have experience with these weapons within the context of the purpose for which they are designed to kill,” she told BuzzFeed News.

 “From the very first time you handle a weapon in the military, you are taught to handle it with a deep respect and appreciation for what it is capable of doing,” she said.
 “That is a sobering reality and so I think that, for many of us, the thought of these weapons being accessible to the general public is very troubling.”

-A growing number of veterans have been speaking out on social media using the hashtag #VetsforGunReform, many of them sharing photos from their deployments.
+A growing number of veterans have been speaking out on social media using the hashtag #VetsForGunReform, many of them sharing photos from their deployments.

 Advertisement